First-passage properties of the jump process with a drift. The general case: Introduction

 The main results concern the behavior of the survival probabilities, i.e., the probability that the process stays positive up to time $\tau$ (or up to the $n$-th jump).
 We show that there are three distinct regimes determined by the drift strength.
 In the \textit{survival regime} (weak drift), the process has a finite probability of never crossing the origin, and survival probabilities decay exponentially to a positive constant.
 In the \textit{absorption regime} (strong drift), the first passage event occurs with certainty, and survival probabilities decay exponentially to zero.
 We compute these exponential decay rates explicitly for arbitrary light-tailed distributions with smooth densities.
 At the \textit{critical point} separating these regimes, exponential decay is replaced by algebraic decay.
-Such behavior mirrors that obtained in \cite{BM-25} for two exactly solvable cases.

 Beyond the decay rates of the survival probabilities, we obtain exact asymptotic expansions for several quantities as $X_0\to0$ and $X_0\to\infty$.
 For the \textit{absorption regime}, we derive expansions for the mean and variance of both $\tau$ and $n$.
 For the \textit{survival regime}, we characterize the asymptotic behavior of the infinite-time survival probability.
 At the \textit{critical point}, we establish the algebraic decay and derive asymptotic expansions for the amplitudes of the power-law behavior.